learning-layers/TagRec/README.md

 * ml for MovieLens
 * lastfm for LastFM
 * wiki for Wikipedia (based on bookmarks from Delicious)
+* twitter_res for the Twitter CompSci dataset
+* twitter_gen for the Twitter Random dataset

 and third the filename (without file extension)